EIDA/routing/doc/index.rst

 the user an integrated view of the whole EIDA, hiding the complexity of its internal structure.
-However, the Routing Service need not be aware of the extent of the content offered by each service, avoiding the need for a large synchronised database at any place.
+However, the Routing Service need not be aware of the extent of the content offered by each service, avoiding the need for a large synchronized database at any place.

 The service is intended to be open and able to be queried by anyone without the need of credentials or authentication.